 Max Planck Seminar Recognizes the Work of Professors Arnold and Teraoka

-The Max Planck Institute for the Science of Light held a weeklong seminar on biosensing at the very smallest extremes, during which research developed at the NYU Polytechnic School of Engineering played a key role.
+The Max Planck Institute for the Science of Light held a weeklong seminar on biosensing at the very smallest extremes, during which research developed at the NYU Tandon School of Engineering played a key role.
 Professor Stephen Arnold presented his research on the Whispering Gallery Mode Resonator, which senses at the molecular level.
 Iwao Teraoka, an associate professor in the Department of Chemical and Biomolecular Engineering who collaborated in early work on the Whispering Gallery Mode Resonator, was invited to present research on a new biosensor that he is developing.

 NYU Team Engineers a Hybrid 5 Times More Effective in Delivering Genetic Material into Cells

 Researchers have developed a carrier in their lab that is five times more efficient in delivering DNA into cells than today’s commercial delivery methods—reagent vectors.
 This novel complex is a peptide-polymer hybrid, assembled from two separate, less effective vectors that are used to carry DNA into cells.
-The research project was led by Seiichi Yamano at the NYU College of Dentistry and Jin Montclare at the NYU Polytechnic School of Engineering’s Department of Chemical and Biomolecular Engineering.
+The research project was led by Seiichi Yamano at the NYU College of Dentistry and Jin Montclare at the NYU Tandon School of Engineering’s Department of Chemical and Biomolecular Engineering.
 The outcome of the study could lead to a better understanding of gene function and ultimately improve gene therapy.

 Jin Montclare Named Drexel ELATE Fellow